 Small Businesses: Ask Your Questions

 While we serve companies of all sizes, we admit to finding extra gratification in helping small businesses.
 After all, we are a small enterprise that has faced the ups and downs of the commercial world so we know a few things about surviving challenges.
-While it’s rewarding to see a small business become more successful, it is a pleasure to share in the satisfaction that people feel as they settle into their new environment.
+It’s a pleasure to see a small business become more successful and to share in the satisfaction that people feel as they settle into a promising environment.

 You are thinking of launching a site selection project but are unsure where to start.
 That’s understandable because such a project can seem intimidating.
 Below, I’m sharing with you the questions I’m routinely asked – queries that arise when company leaders are just considering a location project.
 The questions come from people in all types of enterprises in all types of industries.